TUM-AIMED/hyfed/hyfed-docs/readme/develop_hyfed.md

         """  Init step of Stats at the server side """

         try:
-            # get the sample counts from the clients and compute global sample count, which is used in the next steps
+            # compute global sample count, which is used in the next steps
             self.global_sample_count = self.compute_aggregated_parameter(StatsLocalParameter.SAMPLE_COUNT, DataType.NON_NEGATIVE_INTEGER)

             # decide on the next step based on the algorithm name